 “The exile therefore exists in a median state, neither completely at one with the new setting nor fully disencumbered of the old, beset with half-involvements and half-detachments, nostalgic and sentimental on one level, an adept mimic or secret outcast on another.
 Every scene or situation in the new country necessarily draws on its counterpart in the old country" (Said, 2000, 370-371).

-Ailbhe Greaney’s photographic practice investigates the intrinsic link between the photograph as document of place and as creator of place.
+With this photographic work and other forms of practice and research, the intrinsic link between the photograph as document of place and as creator of place is investigated.
 The re-creation of place through photography, re-photography, repetition, doubling and mimicry in an effort to “re-member” and/or identify is examined.
 It investigates the camera’s ability to create a “third place”, neither here nor there, and to realise the imaginary aspects that embody any emotive place.
 Here the transformative powers of photography within our culture are considered, particularly how these powers relate to the reformulation of place and the reconfiguration of memory.

 In this way the materiality/immateriality and malleability of photographs is explored, as well as the importance of repetition, gesture and performance within the traditional photo album and social media.
 This reflects upon the use of technology in navigating family divides, and in the creation of an impossible view.